-The UE initial transmission timing error shall be less than or equal to Te_NTN where the timing error limit value Te_NTN is specified in Table 7.1C.2-1.
+The UE initial transmission timing error shall be less than or equal to Te_NTN where the timing error limit value Te_NTN.

+Te_NTN is specified in Table 7.1C.2-1 for FR1.

+Te_NTN is specified in Table 7.1C.2-2 and Table 7.1C.2-3 for VSAT UE in FR2-NTN.

 This requirement applies:

 - when it is the first transmission in a DRX cycle for PUCCH, PUSCH and SRS, or it is the PRACH transmission, or it is the msgA transmission..